 William Wirt captured an enduring scene when he wrote in 1822 from Cedar Park on the Rhode River of a “broad bay animated with vessels in full sail.”
 The confluence of the Chesapeake Bay to the east and the area’s numerous creeks and rivers defined the area’s natural and man-made landscape and shaped the lives of those who settled along its shores.
 Here, the stories of those who relied on the water for survival, whether through sustenance, commerce, or communication, continue to be revealed.
 Today, those whose livelihoods come chiefly from the water share the rivers and Bay with those who boat for pleasure.

-In the Beginning…
+In The Beginning…

 Melting glaciers once filled the ancient Susquehanna River Valley leaving all that you see under water.
 Over the next 3,000 years, the area continued to evolve until the Chesapeake Bay region assumed roughly the shape it has today.
 But its shorelines continue to shift as sea level changes and storms continually reshape the landscape.
-The Chesapeake Children’s Museum, Galesville Heritage Museum, and Smithsonian Environmental Research Center (SERC) all offer detailed and educational information on the formation of the Bay.
+The Annapolis Maritime Museum, Chesapeake Children’s Museum, Galesville Heritage Museum, and Smithsonian Environmental Research Center (SERC) all offer detailed and educational information on the formation of the Bay.

 The region’s original, native inhabitants would arrive in late summer and fall to hunt in the dense forests and to fish for sturgeon, shad, and croaker.
 They also harvested large quantities of oysters and clams judging by the heaps of cast-off shells that have been uncovered all across the Bay’s shorelines.
 When Captain John Smith first explored the Bay in 1607 and 1608, he found striped bass over six feet long and oysters too large to eat in a single mouthful, but found no permanent Native American inhabitants in Anne Arundel County in 1608 except upriver on the Patuxent.
 The Java History Trail at SERC and Historic London Town and Gardens are great resources for more information on the Bay’s earliest inhabitants.

-Over the Centuries
+Over The Centuries

 The area’s rivers, the Chesapeake Bay, and the Atlantic Ocean were the principal transportation and communication links for much of the 17th through 19th centuries.
 First, barks and brigantines brought English colonists, indentured servants, and slaves to the area’s shores and carried tobacco back to England.
 By the mid-19th century, steamboats brought needed commodities and visitors to the area’s port towns.
 Eventually ferries, such as William Brown’s at London Town, were succeeded by bridges, like the South River Bridge, and automobiles replaced steamboats.